 Vector illustration in Figma

-This headline might seem a bit … strange?
+This headline might seem a bit … strange.
 But then again, perhaps not.
-Figma is a pretty recent design tool, and is marketed and used as a software for designing & UX:ing web pages, apps etcetera.
-And, Figma does all of that very well.
+Figma is a relatively recent design tool marketed and used as software for designing and UX: ing web pages, apps, etcetera.
+And Figma does all of that very well.

 So, what's with this page then?
-Perhaps I'm wrong assuming that 'noone think you can create illustrations/art/whatnot in Figma' (I know that isn't true), but anyway – here's my own story regarding all of the above.
+Perhaps I'm wrong to assume that 'no one thinks you can create illustrations/art/whatnot in Figma' (I know that isn't true), but anyway – here's my story regarding the above.

 In March 2020, I posted